 If you’re reading this, chances are you care about workplace safety.
 But believe it or not, lots of companies out there are simply not prepared to handle a major safety incident.

-Unfortunately, no matter how closely you follow protocol, you can’t prevent everything.
-Having a prevention policy is vital, but it is just as crucial to have a solid plan of action when the inevitable happens and something does go wrong.
+prevention policy is vital, but it is just as crucial to have a solid plan of action when the inevitable

-That in mind, we’ve put together some quick action steps to keep on hand.
+With that in mind, we’ve put together some quick action steps to keep on hand.
 The best part?
-We made them pretty general so they can be tailored to suit many different industries.
+We

 Without further ado, our essential checklist:

 In other words, put out the fire.
-When an accident occurs, the most vital move is always to make sure that there is no additional safety threat.
-In case the incident needs to be reported to an outside regulator, always preserve the scene as-is.
+When an accident occurs, the most vital move is always to make

-Accurate record-keeping is invaluable to proper health and safety procedure.
-It maintains the facts of the incident and makes note of all responsible parties.
-It also allows you to track your most common safety issues.
+of the incident and makes note of all responsible parties.
+It also allows you to track your most

 Under the Work Health and Safety Act, if an accident is serious enough, it must be reported to regulators.
 The incident must be reported immediately, and the incident site must not be tampered with.
 Detailed reporting information for every jurisdiction can be looked up here.